Updated: 2 days ago

 Given the worldwide pandemic, many courts and offices have begun to utilize the “Zoom” video conferencing platform to hold official hearings, meetings and mediations.
 Zoom allows attorneys, clients and court officials meet and hold hearings in safety.
 This guide is intended to help clients understand what to expect and how to proceed with these appearances successfully.

 Our office is currently meeting with clients via Zoom too!
+Meet with an attorney from the safety and comfort of your home or office.
 Ready to get started?
 Call our office today at 269-381-4471.